All Episodes

 You know, Geraldo, you picked up something, though, about the Democrats.

-They don't they don't want this president to succeed.
+They don't want this president to succeed.

-Now they supported in the second term of Obama funding a wall.
+Now, they supported in the second term of Obama funding a wall.

-They talked about the need for the wall, and now they talk about walls being immoral, but he also put on the table DACA, put on the table Dreamers, put on the table other things to try and entice the Democrats, and they wouldn't talk to him.
+But he also put on the table DACA, put on the table Dreamers, put on the table other things to try and entice the Democrat.

 You know, the country has grown into the Trump position on the border.

-If you saw Thomas Friedman yesterday in the New York Times of all places, the most prominent op-ed writer in the Times saying how a wall was necessary.
+If you saw Thomas Friedman yesterday in the New York Times, of all places, the most prominent op-ed writer in the Times saying how a wall was necessary.

-He saw for himself, the chaos on the border, the uh the fact that it's so very unsafe for the migrants themselves, it's disorderly, it's uh harmful not only to their home countries, but to ours, obviously.
+He saw for himself the chaos on the border, the fact that it's so very unsafe for the migrants themselves.

 I think that the president has to stay on message.